endpass/endpass-connect/README.md

 There are available widget events type which you can use in subscribtions:

-- `load` – fires after widget full loading
+- `mount` – fires after widget full loading
 - `destroy` – fires before widget unmounting
 - `open` – fires after widget open
 - `close` – fires after widget close